 · Fund a comprehensive research study on the overall health of the South Selkirk ecosystem to better direct future conservation initiatives.
 Caribou are known as the canary in the coal mine, meaning they are an indicator of the overall health of an ecosystem.

 · Immediately stop the inhumane and unethical wolf cull province wide, including the cessation of the use of a “Judas” wolf.
 There is absolutely no evidence to indicate that culling wolves assists in recovering endangered caribou across British Columbia.
-In fact, Alberta has killed more than 1000 wolves for over ten years and the endangered herds have not recovered there.
+Alberta has killed more than 1000 wolves for over ten years and the endangered herds have not recovered there.
+In the South Selkirk, approximately 30 wolves were killed yet the caribou herd in the area is now functionally extinct.
 Furthermore, wolves are highly intelligent, social and sentient beings who live in dynamic family groups.
 Shooting these animals from helicopters is an outdated practice and is immensely traumatizing to individuals who manage to escape.
 The cull fails to acknowledge the critical roll this keystone predator plays in maintaining a healthy and balanced ecosystem.

 · Fund Indigenous-led maternal penning programs across the province to help reestablish endangered caribou populations.